 1.

-HP: The ring of fire marks where the Pacific plate sheared as deep runaway melting and contraction began.
-This happened at the start of the continental drift phase.
-Months earlier, the rupture fractured that plate’s southern boundary, so it did not experience violent shearing.
+HP: The Ring of Fire, shown in Figure 1 on page 161, marks the path of greatest shearing that resulted from melting and contraction under the Pacific plate prior to the continental-drift phase.
+Months earlier, the rupture fractured the Pacific plate’s southern boundary, so it did not experience violent shearing.

 2.

 Gravity Anomalies.
-The greatest mass deficiencies on earth exist under trenches, even after adjusting for the shape of trenches.
+Why do Earth’s greatest mass deficiencies exist under trenches, even after adjusting for their shapes?

 3.

-HP: As the Atlantic floor rose, material far below it had to rise as well.
-Material on the opposite side of the earth, below what are now trenches in the western Pacific, was pulled down (toward the rising Atlantic), creating this mass deficiency below trenches.
+HP: As the Atlantic floor rose, all the material below it had to rise as well, so trenches in the western Pacific were pulled down (toward the rising Atlantic).
+This created the mass deficiency below trenches.

 4.